ProjectAdam95/Weather-Dashboard/README.md

 ##  :camera: Gallery
 Below is a preview photo of the website.

-Click here to view preview photos: ENTER WEBSITE HERE
+Click here to view preview photos: https://imgur.com/a/PdcBcEx

 ## :star2: Credit/Acknowledgment